Master of Health Science (MHS) in Social Factors in Health

 The final program requirement is presentation of the research by the student in a department seminar.
 The research project, planned with the guidance of the student’s academic advisor, may begin after successful completion of 64 credits, typically at the end of the first year, and must include the equivalent of 600 hours of activity, in a paid or unpaid position.

-Download the Department of Health, Behavior and Society MHS Student Handbook for 2018-2019.
+View the Department of Health, Behavior and Society's MHS Student Handbook.